Explanation of Course Numbers

 PSPR 6201.
-Public Relations Principles and Practices.
+Strategic Public Relations: Principles and Practice.
 3 Credits.

 Basic rules and strategies in public relations.
 Major trends, major firms, and types of business and expertise.
-New media and integrated media communications.
+Digital media and integrated media communications.

 PSPR 6202.
-Advanced Writing for PR Professionals.
+Advanced Writing for Public Relations Professionals.
 3 Credits.

 PSPR 6203.
 Research Methods for Public Relations and Public Affairs Managers.
 3 Credits.

 PSPR 6204.
-Media Relations in the New Media World.
+Media Relations in a Digital World.
 3 Credits.

 PSPR 6205.
 Fundamentals of Business and Management for Public Relations and Public Affairs.
 3 Credits.

 PSPR 6206.
-Ethical Standards in Public Relations and Public Affairs.
+Applied Ethics in Public Relations and Public Affairs.
 3 Credits.

 PSPR 6207.
 Sustainability Communications Methods and Practices.
 3 Credits.